 Quick Answer: Yes!
 Eggs are one of the best foods for children - they’re packed with protein, healthy fats, vitamins, and choline for brain development.
-You can introduce eggs (including egg yolk AND white) from 6 months when starting solids.
-About 2% of children have egg allergies, most outgrow it by age 5.
+For most babies you can introduce eggs (including egg yolk AND white) from around 6 months when starting solids.
+About 2% of children have egg allergies, and most children outgrow it — roughly half by age 2-3 and around 80% by school age.
 Start with well-cooked eggs and watch for reactions.
+If your baby has moderate-to-severe eczema, a known food allergy, or a strong family history of severe egg or nut allergy, talk to your pediatrician before the first egg.

 Why Eggs Are Great for Kids